MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 Both `'OUTAGE.DURATION'` and `'DEMAND.LOSS.MW'` are **quantitative** columns, we performed imputation on these features to handle any missing values, ensuring that our dataset was complete and ready for analysis.
 We purposely left those two variables as it is without performing any feature engineering to compare our baseline model with the improved one later.
 This baseline model is intended to be a very simple model to be compared to the final model.

+To create our baseline model, we split our imputed dataset into training and testing sets using the basic `train_test_split()` method and ensured to exclude the response variable `'CAUSE.CATEGORY'` from X, the independent variable.
+Note that the same training and testing set will be used to train and test both the baseline and final prediction models.

-To create our baseline model, we split our imputed dataset into training and testing sets using the basic `train_test_split()` method, ensuring to exclude non-predictive columns such as `'US.STATE'`, `'CLIMATE.REGION'`, and `'CLIMATE.CATEGORY'`.
-After training the decision tree classifier on the training set, we evaluated its performance on both the training and testing sets using `.score()`:
+To train our baseline model, we created a `pipeline` that only selected the `'OUTAGE.DURATION'` column and the `'DEMAND.LOSS.MW'` column.
+After training the decision tree classifier on the training set after applying the pipeline, we evaluated its performance on both the training and testing sets using `.score()`:

-**Training Score/Accuracy**: 0.9956255468066492
+**Training Score/Accuracy**: 0.9921259842519685

-**Testing Score/Accuracy**: 0.7303664921465969
+**Testing Score/Accuracy**: 0.7617801047120419

-The training and testing scores seemed quite different, as the training score was almost perfect and the testing score only reached about 73%.
+The training and testing scores seemed quite different, as the training score was almost perfect and the testing score only reached about 76%.
 This is a sign that the prediction model **overfitted** on the training set, <u>reducing its generalization ability.</u>

 ## **Final Model**